rzvdev1/reading-notes/README.md

 # Hello World!

 My name is Julio Ramirez and I am a Marine veteran.
 I am excited to join this program and become a Software Developer.
-My github is [CLICK ME](https://github.com/rzvdev1)
+My GitHub Portfolio is [CLICK ME](https://github.com/rzvdev1)

 ## Growth Mindset